SharifMAbdullah/Project-Shop-Management/README.md

 @Tasnia16 and @abhijit

 ## Features:
--Simple interface
+- Simple interface
--Producing receipts for purchases
+- Producing receipts for purchases
--Keeping track of previous purchases
+- Keeping track of previous purchases